Open0xScope/openscope/README.md

 #### What should a miner do

-Bascially, each miner's will have the ability to send "trades" to our trade services.
+Basically, each miner's will have the ability to send "trades" to our trade services.

 These trades is based on 10 different cryptocurrencies (token).